-Exposure Triangle for Landscape Photography — Aperture, Shutter Speed & ISO
+Exposure Triangle for Landscape Photography: Aperture, Shutter Speed & ISO Explained

-Digital photography may seem like a total replacement for film.
-However, in reality, it’s essentially a high-tech love letter to its chemical ancestor.
-Understanding concepts like exposure triangle photography reveals the pervasive influence of film.
-It’s evident from the way cameras feel in your hand to the math behind the sensor.
-In fact, mastering exposure triangle photography can help bridge your knowledge between traditional and digital techniques.
+Digital photography may seem like a clean break from film.
+In reality, it’s a high-tech love letter to its chemical ancestor — visible in the way cameras feel in your hand and in the math behind the sensor.
+Understanding exposure properly bridges your knowledge between traditional and digital technique, and here’s how the “old school” still shapes the “new school.”

-When I started photography, 40 years ago now, the question of the exposure triangle didn’t arise!
-I had a very basic camera, and the only choice available to me was to compose and press the shutter.
+When I started photography, 40 years ago now, the question of exposure didn’t really arise — I had a very basic camera, and the only choice available to me was to compose and press the shutter.

-Very quickly, my first reflex opened up new perspectives.
-This led to new questions.
-What do we do with these three adjustment options?
-The Pentax P30 that I had allowed me to adjust the aperture.
+Very quickly, my first reflex camera opened up new questions: what do we do with these three adjustment options?
+My Pentax P30 let me adjust the aperture.
 I could also adjust the speed.
-Of course, I was able to choose the sensitivity of the film.
+And of course, I chose the sensitivity of the film itself.

-With each image, I understood the impact of choosing different speeds and apertures.
-This choice greatly affected the final result.
+With each image, I understood the impact of choosing different speeds and apertures, and how much that choice affected the final result.
 I quickly gravitated towards landscape photography, often choosing small apertures and slow speeds.

-Unfortunately, I lost my many slides from that time, including those from a trip to Quebec and stays in Scotland.
+Unfortunately, I lost many of my slides from that time, including those from a trip to Quebec and stays in Scotland.
+I’m far more careful with my digital files today, and my backup system is solid — disks, redundancy, the lot.

 The Language of the Sensor

-The very foundations of digital imaging are borrowed directly from the physical properties of 35mm film.
-Exposure triangle photography relies on the same principles for capturing images, whether on film or a digital sensor.
+The foundations of digital imaging are borrowed directly from the physical properties of 35mm film.
+The same exposure principles apply whether you’re shooting on film or a digital sensor.

 - Full-Frame Standards match the standard of a single frame of 135 film.
 Leica established this standard in the 1920s.